colezmann/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11- `find . -type d -not -name '.' | wc -l`:
 					counts the number of directories and sub-directories in the current directory.
-					_The current and parent directories are not taken into account_ _Hidden directories are counted_
+					_The current and parent directories are not taken into account_.
+					_Hidden directories are counted_.

 12- `ls -t1 | head -n 10`:		displays the 10 newest files in the current directory.
-					_One file per line_
+					_One file per line_.
-					_Sorted from the newest to the oldest_
+					_Sorted from the newest to the oldest_.

 13- `sort | uniq -u`:			takes a list of words as inputs and prints only words that appear exactly once.
-					_Input format: One line, one word_
+					_Input format: One line, one word_.
-					_Output format: One line, one word_
+					_Output format: One line, one word_.
-					_Words are sorted_
+					_Words are sorted_.

 14- `grep -i "root" /etc/passwd`:	displays lines containing the pattern "root" from the file `/etc/passwd`.